numblr/persbot-app/README.md

 This application also serves as a blue-print for applications in the combot framework.

+## Getting started

+Follow the install and run instructions in the [Eliza parent](https://github.com/leolani/eliza-parent.git).

+After starting the application, wait until all services and the backend server are started.
+Until that point is reached, there will be warnings about failed connections to the backend in the logs, which can be ignored.
+This can take a while, especially at the first run of the application, as models for the ASR module may need to be downloaded.

+Once the application is fully started, it will greet the user.
+You can interact with the application either by speech or using the chat UI, which is available at [http://localhost:8000/chatui/static/chat.html](http://localhost:8000/chatui/static/chat.html).
+Currently, when running locally, output will be only to stdout or the Chat UI, as there is no text to speech implementation in place.

 ## Application Architecture

 ![Eliza app - Architectur](doc/ElizaCombot.png)